 Which is the best coverage for sequencing?

 There is no single answer to this question.
 The coverage necessary for the success of the analysis is influenced by numerous factors such as (1) the length of the reads, (2) the size of the reference genome, (3) the specific application of interest, (4) the error rate of the technology used, (5) the gene expression levels and (6) the complexity of the target regions.
 For this, an initial experimental phase is often necessary to establish the optimal coverage for one’s analysis, using the data present in the literature for clinical trials and the indications of the scientific community as a starting point.

 What about NGS-based clinical diagnostics?

 Again, there is no universal answer.
-When using NGS for clinical diagnostics, it must be taken into account that it is necessary to have multiple observations for a single base to have a reliable call.
-One would say the higher the coverage the better, but the cost-result ratio must be taken into consideration.
-Very high coverage is often associated with a high cost of the analysis which becomes unsustainable.
+When using NGS for clinical diagnostics, multiple observations for a single base are necessary for a reliable variant calling.
+One would say the higher the coverage, the better, but costs must be considered.
+Very high coverage is often associated with a high price, which may be unsustainable under certain circumstances.

 So what is the best cost-result ratio?

 Although there are no official guidelines that establish the average coverage for diagnostic analysis, the scientific community shares fairly universal coverage parameters, which depend on the application of interest.
 In general, it is used:

 - WGS (whole genome sequencing): recommended coverage 30X-50X;

 - WES (whole exome sequencing): recommended coverage 80-180X;